Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

+Although a neutron-rich region with $Y_\mathrm{e}<0.2$ is present in the inner mid-plane region of the disk reflecting the high density there (see panel (e) of Fig.~\ref{fig:snapshots-other}), the lowest value of $Y_\mathrm{e}$ of the ejecta is 0.40 for this model.
+The reason for this high value is that the outflow is launched from the disk surface region, in which the electron degeneracy is not as high as that in the disk mid-plane and the value of $Y_\mathrm{e}$ is close to $0.5$.
+The component with $Y_\mathrm{e}>0.5$ is present because of the same reason as for models \texttt{AD09} and \texttt{AD20x1} (see \S~\ref{subsec:low-mdot}).
+From the ejecta with $Y_\mathrm{e} \agt 0.5$ and with $T\gtrsim \SI{5}{GK}$, a substantial amount of $^{56}$Ni can be synthesized.
+We discuss this topic in \S\,\ref{subsec:Ni}.

+The typical value of $s/k_\mathrm{B}$ is found to be 10--20 for this rapidly rotating model, which is lower than those for models \texttt{AD09x1} and \texttt{AD20x1} (see the middle panel of Fig.~\ref{fig:hists}).
+This is because the outflow is developed well ($\sim \SI{10}{s}$) after the formation of quasi-steady disks in a milder manner for the rapidly rotating model than for the moderately rotating models.
+This trend is also illustrated in mass histogram of the expansion timescale (see the bottom panel of Fig.~\ref{fig:hists}).
+The expansion timescale for the rapidly rotating model is typically $\gtrsim \SI{0.1}{s}$, which is longer than for the moderately rotating models.
+The entropy and expansion-timescale distributions for the rapidly rotating model are similar to those for model \texttt{BHdisk}, indicating that the formation of a dense disk in this model is a key to determining the properties of the ejecta.

+The disk mass is $\approx 0.2M_\odot$ for model \texttt{AD20x2} and the cooling efficiency is low at the termination of the simulation.
+The electron fraction for the bulk of the disk matter is frozen to be $Y_\mathrm{e}=0.4$--0.5, because of a long weak interaction (electron/positron capture) timescale.
+Therefore, the electron fraction of the matter expected to be ejected in a longer timescale is likely to be 0.4--0.5 (see also \S~\ref{subsec:bhdisk}).

-As these results illustrate, the evolution of the disk, the timing for the onset of the explosion, and the electron fraction of the ejecta depend strongly on the distribution of the specific angular momentum of the progenitors.
+As these results illustrate, the evolution of the disk, the timing for the onset of the explosion, and the electron fraction of the ejecta depend strongly on the distribution of the specific angular momentum of the progenitors and the resulting mass infall rate on the disk.
 For the models with relatively low angular momentum (\texttt{AD09x1} and \texttt{AD20x1}), the explosion occurs in a short timescale after the formation of a geometrically thick disk, at which the ram pressure of the infalling matter is low enough for launching an outflow.
 In this case, the electron fraction of the ejecta resulting from the explosion cannot be very low.
-By contrast, for the models with relatively high angular momentum (\texttt{T20} and \texttt{AD20x2}), the explosion takes place at $\sim 10$\,s after the formation of the disk, and in this case, the electron fraction of the ejecta can be low with $Y_\mathrm{e} < 0.45$, and thus, light trans-iron nuclei can be synthesized (see \S~\ref{subsec:rprocess}).
+By contrast, for the model with relatively high angular momentum (\texttt{AD20x2}), the explosion takes place at $\sim 10$\,s after the formation of the disk, and in this case, the electron fraction of the ejecta can be low with $Y_\mathrm{e} < 0.45$, and thus, light trans-iron nuclei can be synthesized (see \S~\ref{subsec:rprocess}).